Alekseon/magento2-widget-forms/README.md

 You can place any Form you will create by [Alekseon_CustomFormsBuilder](https://github.com/Alekseon/magento2-custom-forms-builder) extension to CMS page.

+Visit our [alekseon.com](https://alekseon.com/en/blog/post/module-widget-forms/) website for more information about the Widget.

 <img src="https://i.imgur.com/0foIQFe.png"/>

 ## Issue Tracking / Upcoming Features